gbouras13/pharokka/README.md

                         User specified locus tag for the gff/gbk files.
 This is not required.
 A random locus tag will be generated instead.
   -g GENE_PREDICTOR, --gene_predictor GENE_PREDICTOR
                         User specified gene predictor.
 Use "-g phanotate" or "-g prodigal".
 Defaults to phanotate (not required unless prodigal is desired).
-  -m, --meta            Metagenomic option for Prodigal -c CODING_TABLE, --coding_table CODING_TABLE
+  -m, --meta            meta mode for metavirome input samples -c CODING_TABLE, --coding_table CODING_TABLE
                         translation table for prodigal.
 Defaults to 11.
 Experimental only.
   -e EVALUE, --evalue EVALUE